Our Proposal

 For developing economies, regardless of income level, the DRGR proposal has three pillars, illustrated in Figure 1.

-1. Public creditors should grant significant debt reductions that not only bring a distressed country back to debt sustainability but put the country on a path to achieving development and climate goals—in a manner that preserves the preferred creditor status and AAA credit ratings for participating international organizations.
+- Public and multilateral creditors should grant significant debt reductions that not only bring a distressed country back to debt sustainability but put the country on a path to achieving development and climate goals—in a manner that preserves the financial health and credit rating of multilateral institutions.

-2. Private and commercial creditors should grant commensurate debt reduction as public creditors.
-These creditors will be compelled to enter negotiations through Brady bonds backed by a guarantee fund and a payments standstill for five years for all creditor classes.
+- Private and commercial creditors should grant commensurate debt reductions alongside public creditors with a fair comparability of treatment.
+These creditors must be compelled to enter negotiations through a combination of ‘carrot’ and ‘stick’ incentives.

 Resources that are freed up either by debt relief measures or by credit enhancements will be channeled to support recoveries in a sustainable way, boosts economies’ resilience and foster a just transition to a low-carbon economy.
 Countries’ specific investment priorities should be informed by their Nationally Determined Contributions (NDCs) (as determined through the Paris Climate Agreement), their “Climate Prosperity Plans” or another document that outlines spending target.